Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Mid Game

-- Trade wisely — Don't help the leader too much
+- Trade carefully and avoid helping the leader too much

 Late Game

-- Block opponents — Use the robber and strategic building
+- Use the robber and building spots to slow the leader

 Appendix: Probability Reference